SBauer93/BobbelTank---MarcoPolo/README.md

 2. **bobbeltank.js** This file contains functions that are called by the simulation process.
 Relevant information are provided as parameters.
 You can add your own functionality into these function-bodies. [bobbeltank.js documentation](doc/bobbeltank.md)

 If you want to use additonal core functionality like painting things, change html layout etc. you can use (and if necessary rewrite) the core-files. [bobbeltank.core.js documentation](doc/bobbeltank.core.md)

+Two hints:

+1. This project uses [live.js](http://livejs.com).
+If you use a web-server such as *mamp* to host this project and deactivate our browser cache (mostly somewhere in debug mode).
+Page refreshes automatically if you change something
+2. This project uses [PolyK](http://polyk.ivank.net).
+And the Entities provide their sensor polygons also automatically as polyk sensor polygons.
+If you do polygon calculations, you can use this library.